ctsit/redcap_entity/docs/documentation.md

 ### 2.1.
 Defining entity types

-Implement `redcap_entity_types()` to define your entity types.
+`redcap_entity_types()` is a new hook introduced by REDCap Entity, in which you can define your entity types.
 Each entity type should specify a key and a structured array.
+To define N entity types, your hook implementation should look like this:

 ```
 <?php